-There are several different Denver Airport parking lots in addition to the D.I.A. run spots.
-You can save money parking at one of the third-party lots and taking a free, convenient shuttle in.
-Just plan ahead and it will cost you only a little extra time versus parking directly at the airport lots.
+There are several choices for Denver Airport parking lots, owned either by the airport or third parties.
+You can save money parking at one of the third-party lots and taking a free, convenient shuttle to the terminal.
+Just plan ahead as it will take you a little extra time compared to parking directly in the airport lots.

 Ground Transportation from East and West Terminals:

-The following ground transportation is found on Level 5 of either side of the terminal.
+The following ground transportation is found on Level 5 on either side of the main terminal.

 - Island 1: Taxis, Mountain Carriers

 - Island 3: Hotel Shuttles, Charter Buses, On-Airport Parking shuttles